juniorgasparotto/SysCommand/readme.md

 # <a name="install-dlls" />Package DLLs

 * `SysCommand.dll`: Contains all the logic to parse and execute command lines.
 Everything was thought to make the MVC pattern as natural as possible.
+* `NewtonSoft.Json`: Required for the features that make use of JSON.
-* `NewtonSoft.Json`and `System.Web.Razor` : Are required dependencies in some features that are explained in the documentation.
+* Are required dependencies for the use of the syntax "Razor":
+  * `Microsoft.CSharp`:
+  * `Microsoft.AspNetCore.Mvc.Razor.Extensions`:
+  * `Microsoft.AspNetCore.Razor.Runtime`:
+  * `Microsoft.Extensions.DependencyModel`:

 ## <a name="install-step-a-step" />Step by step how to use